 How to Make Dirt Bike Graphic Decals

 If you wish to hop on the DIY train, do well to follow our informative guide on how to make dirt bike decals.
 Necessary requirements for a DIY Dirt Bike Decal

-- Nail polish or clear epoxy
+Nail polish or clear epoxy

 How to Apply Dirt Bike Decals

 It’s one thing to make or buy a decal for your dirt bike, it is another thing to apply them the right way.
 After all, proper application improves the overall appearance, so, you have to finish off properly.
 Here, we’ll take you through a few tips you surely must take into cognizance.
 Here we go:

-- First things first, identify all the positions you wish to place the decals.
+First things first, identify all the positions you wish to place the decals.
 This is important because placing the decal properly can transform the look of your bike from a plain dirt bike into a custom and personalized one.
 Who wouldn’t want this?

-- Trimming: To apply decal the appropriate way, you have to trim any excess away.
+Trimming: To apply decal the appropriate way, you have to trim any excess away.
 The reason behind this tip is that it improves the appearance of your dirt bike and the placement of the decals.
-Although the excess may initially seem to centre the decal, it will cause more problems in the process when compared to a decal that’s properly trimmed to fit only the image, or graphics.
+Although the excess may initially seem to center the decal, it will cause more problems in the process when compared to a decal that’s properly trimmed to fit only the image, or graphics.

 Most times, text decals usually have a lot of black space around the graphics so you can trim this down to avoid complications when applying the decal.
 It is for a fact that larger decals are usually more difficult to apply because they need more epoxy than smaller ones.

-- Epoxy: Do well to always put a layer of epoxy before applying your decal to give it a professional finished result.
+Epoxy: Do well to always put a layer of epoxy before applying your decal to give it a professional finished result.
 Indeed, applying a light coat of epoxy before laying down the decal will visually disguise the seams of the decal on your dirt bike.
-What this means is that the decals adhesive will stick better to epoxy layer and the initial epoxy layer will conceal the seams of the decal once the second layer of epoxy is applied.
+What this means is that the decals adhesive will stick better to the epoxy layer and the initial epoxy layer will conceal the seams of the decal once the second layer of epoxy is applied.

-- Although this may seem unnoticeable at first, overtime the epoxied decal will begin to stick out like a sore thumb.
+Although this may seem unnoticeable at first, over time the epoxied decal will begin to stick out like a sore thumb.
 Sure you don't want this to happen.

 Do well to also get a clean decal.
 To achieve this, cover the top with a slightly longer scotch tape.
 Use the excess length of the scotch tape as a handle.
 Apply a small strip of tape on the backside of the decal to get rid of the backing from the adhesive side.

 Now, do well to put the decal with the scotch tape still on.
 Proceed to remove all the air bubbles from under the decal.
 Once the decal has adhered to the bike part, remove the tape from the decal slowly.